Point-free Construction of Real Exponentiation: Preliminaries in Point-free Topology and Topos Theory

-\begin{convention} We shall often denote a point of $\mathbb{R}$ as $x$, instead of explicitly writing out the pair of relations representing it: $(L_x,R_x)$.
-We will also use $q < x$ to mean $L_x(q)$ and use $x < r$ to mean $R_x(r)$. \end{convention}
+\begin{conv} We shall often denote a point of $\mathbb{R}$ as $x$, instead of explicitly writing out the pair of relations representing it: $(L_x,R_x)$.
+We will also use $q < x$ to mean $L_x(q)$ and use $x < r$ to mean $R_x(r)$. \end{conv}